elianajn/ERP/README.md

 5. *Since the displayed plot is generated using epochs in order to display the confidence band, epochs are later converted into evoked (averaged epochs) in order to output plotted data to a csv*

-<mark>TODO</mark>
-1. 0.5 - 30 Hz Bandpass filter before epochs are isolated
-2. Perform artifact correction # NOT DONE
-3. Isolate epochs and perform baseline correction (baseline correction not done)
-4. Artifact rejection
-   *"Many systems require that you perform artifact after epoching, so I have put this step after epoching.
-However, it works just as well to perform artifact rejection on the continuous EEG, prior to epoching, if your system allows it."*
-5. Average the single-trial EEG epochs to create single-subject averaged ERP waveforms
-6. Plot ERP waveforms
-    *"You may want to apply a low-pass filter (e.g., half amplitude cutoff = 30 Hz, slope = 12-24 dB/octave) before plotting so that you can see the data more clearly."*

 ## **Artifact Rejection**
 <mark>TODO</mark>
 Artifacts are parts of the recorded signal that arise from sources other than the source of interest (i.e., neuronal activity in the brain).
 These can be caused by a variety of factors, such as electromagnetic field noise from nearby elevators or cell phones, instrument/sensor variation or manlfunctions, or natural biological occurences which cause electrical fluctuations in the brain such as heartbeats, blinks, eye movement, or swallowing.<sup>1</sup>